kamblesuraj432/Mysql-Project/README.md

 - sudo service mysql restart
 - sudo service php8.1-fpm restart

-  # Please do not forgot to change the nginx config file to public service
+  # Please do not forgot to change the nginx config file to public server/web-server